 An attestation ledger is an account book designed to provide evidence of individual transactions.
 It is generally used to “attest” that a financial transaction took place, or to prove authenticity of transactions or products.

-A business license issued to cryptocurrency companies in New York, created and provided by the New York State Department of Financial Services (NYSDFS).
+A business license permitting regulated virtual currency activities, issued by the New York State Department of Financial Services.